JoseRoca/WinFBX/docs/Numeric datatypes/CComplex Class.md

 by using log division.

 ```
-FUNCTION CNthRoot (BYREF z AS _complex, BYVAL n AS LONG, BYVAL k AS LONG = 0) AS _complex
+FUNCTION CNthRoot (BYVAL n AS LONG, BYVAL k AS LONG = 0) AS _complex
 ```

 #### Example